 Golfing at an 8-hole course is possible in nearby Oxley.
-A large park, Caboto,co.a was also located by the lake.
-Point Pelee National Park and Jack Miner’s Bird Sanctuary were places to visit. though more correctly, they were located in neighbouring townships.
+A large park, Caboto,57 was also located by the lake.
+Point Pelee National Park and Jack Miner’s Bird Sanctuary were places to visit. though more correctly, these two were located in neighbouring townships.
 They are still worth mentioning though, because they could easily be reached within an hour.

-Swimming or sunbathing is possible at the public beach at Colchester, unless one wants to leave the township, and go to Cedar Beach, which offers a marina, and shallow, warm waters, probably less polluted than those a bit more to the west.
-In 1960, contaminated waters were not yet a problem – the dirty water resulted from a double whammy caused by phosphates in detergents and fertilizers, and a chemical factory on Zug Island, on the American side of the Detroit River.
+Swimming or sunbathing is possible at the public beach at Colchester, unless one wants to leave the township, and go to Cedar Beach, which offers a marina, and warm, shallow waters, probably less polluted than those a bit more to the west.
+In 1960, contamination was not yet a problem – the dirty water resulted from a double whammy caused by phosphates in detergents and fertilizers, and a chemical factory on Zug Island, on the American side of the Detroit River.

 For both Harrow, and the surrounding townships, I understand that the labour force which could not be absorbed by the farms and related activities, mainly went to work in one of Windsor’s automobile factories: American Motors, Chrysler, Ford, or General Motors.
 Windsor, together with Detroit, were known as the Motor Cities.
 An agreement between Canada and the United States gave Canada 10 % of the production.